 What Happens If The Eyetooth Will Not Erupt When Proper Space Is Available?

-In cases where the eyeteeth will not erupt spontaneously, your orthodontist and Dr. Krueger or Dr. Lenox work together to get these unerupted eyeteeth to erupt.
+In cases where the eyeteeth will not erupt spontaneously, your orthodontist and Dr. Krueger, Dr. Lenox or Dr. Welch work together to get these unerupted eyeteeth to erupt.
 Each case must be evaluated on an individual basis but treatment will usually involve a combined effort between the orthodontist and the oral surgeon.
 The most common scenario will call for the orthodontist to place braces on the teeth (at least the upper arch).
 A space will be opened to provide room for the impacted tooth to be moved into its proper position in the dental arch.
 If the baby eyetooth has not fallen out already, it is usually left in place until the space for the adult eyetooth is ready.
-Once the space is ready, the orthodontist will refer the patient to Dr. Krueger or Dr. Lenox to have the impacted eyetooth exposed or expose and bracketed depending on the position of the tooth.
+Once the space is ready, the orthodontist will refer the patient to Dr. Krueger, Dr. Lenox or Dr. Welch to have the impacted eyetooth exposed or expose and bracketed depending on the position of the tooth.

 Shortly after surgery (1-14 days) the patient will return to the orthodontist.
 A rubber band will be attached to the chain to put a light eruptive pulling force on the impacted tooth.
 This will begin the process of moving the tooth into its proper place in the dental arch.
 This is a carefully controlled, slow process that may take up to a full year to complete.
 Remember, the goal is to erupt the impacted tooth and not to extract it!
 Once the tooth is moved into the arch in its final position, the gum around it will be evaluated to make sure it is sufficiently strong and healthy to last for a lifetime of chewing and tooth brushing.
 In some circumstances, especially those where the tooth had to be moved a long distance, there may be some minor “gum surgery” required to add bulk to the gum tissue over the relocated tooth so it remains healthy during normal function.
 Your dentist or orthodontist will explain this situation to you if it applies to your specific situation.